Polarised sunglasses are like having a secret super power.

 Furthermore, polarised shades improve contrast and optical clarity, which enhances your ability to see colours and details.
 These advantages add to your overall comfort and visual experience, which makes polarised sunglasses a popular option for people who spend a lot of time outside.

-Are polarised sunglasses 100% UV?
+Are polarised sunglasses 100% UV resistant?

-Polarisation is a secondary function of any sunglasses frame and is merely an upgrade to improve visual experience by blocking the effects of glare.
+Polarisation is a secondary function of any sunglasses frame and is merely an upgrade to improve the visual experience by blocking the effects of glare.
 Whilst it might sound better that lenses are polarised, this isn't remotely as crucial as UV protection.

 What's the best UV rating for sunglasses?